jundalisay/sp/content/en/research/indian/gospel/chapter-40b.md

 The kirtan continued.
 Radha had met Krishna on the bank of the Jamuna under the kadamba tree.
 Her companions describe her physical and mental condition:

-A hundred times each hour, in and out of the room she goes;
+A hundred times each hour, in and out of the room she goes.

 Restless, breathing hard, she looks toward the kadamba grove.